STEPHEN FOSTER MEMORIAL DAY

 January 13th Celebrated (and Not So Celebrated) Birthdays

 Horatio Alger – 1832

-One of the most popular American authors in the decades following the Civil War, his stories followed a common rags to riches theme.
+One of the most popular American authors in the decades following the Civil War, his stories followed the familiar rags to riches theme.

 Alfred C. Fuller – 1885